seenthattinker/Conceptinero/wiki/glossary.md

 The resources within the company include:

-![x]  technical knowledge, education, training, and experience of its
+- technical knowledge, education, training, and experience of its personnel; and
-    personnel; and

-![x]  its technical capabilities typified by its current products,
-    techniques, practices, and methodologies (for example, trade secrets and intellectual property).
+- its technical capabilities typified by its current products, techniques, practices, and methodologies (for example, trade secrets and intellectual property).